Kingcrusher9764/freelancing_website/README.md

 3. Browse projects or post a new project (if you're a client).
 4. Apply for projects or hire freelancers based on your requirements.
 5. Communicate with other users using the messaging system.
-6. Complete transactions securely using integrated payment gateways.
-7. Leave ratings and reviews for freelancers or clients after project completion.
+6. Leave ratings and reviews for freelancers or clients after project completion.